-Dubai crocodile park is one of the most remarkable wildlife parks in the UAE, where one can experience the interesting world of reptiles.
-This state of art fashioned facility is found close to Mushrif park, hosting over 250 Nile crocodiles and an environment that is restructured to simulate the habitat of these reptiles.
+Dubai Crocodile Park is one of the most remarkable wildlife parks in the UAE, where one can experience the interesting world of reptiles.
+This state-of-the-art facility is found close to Mushrif Park, hosting over 250 Nile crocodiles and an environment that is restructured to simulate the habitat of these reptiles.

 Visiting Dubai Crocodile Park to spend time with your family, have a sightseeing tour, or add a special entry to your Dubai list?
 This guide will help you plan your trip to Dubai Crocodile Park because, in addition to prices and timetables, it also includes the exhibits to see and the tips to know.

-Opened in 2023, Dubai Crocodile Park is a 20,000-square-meter park that was constructed to offer a natural habitat to one of the largest types of crocodile in the world, the Nile Crocodile.
-The park layout incorporates fresh flowing pools, shaded spaces, and temperature-controlled habitats to replicate the habitat of the species in their native Africa.
+Opened in 2023, Dubai Crocodile Park is a 45,000-square-metre park that was constructed to offer a natural habitat to one of the largest types of crocodile in the world, the Nile Crocodile.
+The park layout incorporates fresh flowing pools, shaded spaces, and temperature-controlled habitats to replicate the habitats of the species in their native Africa.

-The park is not a mere show business, but an educational and conservation experience.
-Tourists can see crocodiles in all their life cycles, as young ones and mature over five meters long, and get to know their biology, behaviour, and the need to preserve these species.
+The park is not a mere show business but an educational and conservation experience.
+Tourists can see crocodiles in all their life cycles, as young ones and mature ones over 5.5 meters long and get to know their biology, behaviour, and the need to preserve these species.

 Fun Fact: There are crocodiles in the park that are more than 75 years old and can reach the age of 100 years under the right conditions.